Rifazul-Islam/job-nestle-client-side/README.md

 (https://jobnestle-client-side.web.app/)
 ## My Project Feature
 - My Project job all Service related.
-- It project technology use Axios TanStack Query react firebase etc.
+- It project technology use Axios, TanStack Query, react, firebase, react-router etc.
 - It project dataBase use MongoDB.
 - A logged in user will get many benefits.
 - A logged in user can post jobs, update and delete jobs.